Warehouse Management System (WMS)

 Retail business owners will appreciate the time saved by knowing the location of goods in the warehouse.

 With a warehouse, they can ensure the shop floor is stocked appropriately and verify that any stock a customer requests is available.

 Warehouse Inventory Control

-From the time they are delivered through to when they eventually leave the warehouse, either for sales, returns or transfers.
+From the time they are delivered to when they leave the warehouse for sales, returns or transfers.

 Is Warehouse Management Stock Control?